 Daily Challenges: Thursday 14th May

-Who will you thank today? or what have you got to be thankful for?
+Who will you thank today?
+Or who have you got to be thankful for?

 We hope you had a lovely day of home learning yesterday and it is Thursday today.
 That means that we clap for the key workers at 8pm. who has been doing this so far?
 It makes me feel like there is a real sense of community :) Who could you thank today?
 What/who are you thankful for?
 Take a minute to reflect and think about this :) Maybe you could make a poster or picture to hold up during the clap?
 Or put in your window?
 I have attached some colouring and display lettering below that you may want to use or cut out.

 Thank you to those of you who have sent their rainbow photos so far.
-Remember it is a picture of you in your school uniform, holding a rainbow. we will put them together and make our class photo for the year and remember the times we did have together.
+Remember it is a picture of you (in your school uniform if you'd like) holding a rainbow. we will put them together and make our class photo for the year and remember the times we did have together.
 Please can I have these by Friday 15th May by email or on the Padlet.
 Spread the news to everyone as I don't want anyone to miss out.